john30/ebusd/README.md

  * answer to messages received from the eBUS
  * regularly poll for messages
  * cache all messages
- * scan for bus participants and automatically pick matching message definition files from config web service at ebusd.eu (or alternatively local files)
+ * scan for bus participants and automatically pick matching message definition files from config CDN at [ebus.github.io](https://ebus.github.io/) or from local files
  * parse messages to human readable values and vice versa via message definition files
  * automatically check for updates of daemon and message definition files
  * pick preferred language for translatable message definition parts